-UCC 300 - Selected Topics 1-3

-Exploration of a topic (to be determined) not covered by the standard curriculum, but of interest to faculty and students in a particular semester.
+UCC 290 - Independent Study 1-6 Exploration of a problem, or problems, in depth.
+Individual independent study UCC 300 - Selected Topics 1-3 Exploration of a topic (to be determined) not covered by the standard curriculum, but of interest to faculty and students in a particular semester.

-UCC 301 - Student Assistantship 0-3 Student assist faculty members in teaching courses they have already completed with a grade of A or B. Open to juniors and seniors in good academic standing.
+UCC 301 - Student Assistantship 1-3 Student assist faculty members in teaching courses they have already completed with a grade of A or B. Open to juniors and seniors in good academic standing.
 Credits vary and are not determined by the credits of the course for which the student is assisting.
 May be taken only once for credit regardless of the number of credits assigned to the assistantship.

-UCC 310 - Cooperative Education 0

-Application of classroom learning in business, industry, government, and service organizations.
+UCC 310 -Cooperative Education 0 Application of classroom learning in business, industry, government, and service organizations.
 Client Organizations select students from among competitive applications and supervise their work.
 See Career Services and Cooperative Education for information about placement.
 To receive academic credit students must register for an internship supervised by a faculty member.